whyaxee/Smorphi-wiki/Exercise-1.md

 ## Items needed:
-* Smorphi mini/Smorphi <sup>2</sup> kit, which includes the assembly manual and toolbox
+* Smorphi mini / Smorphi <sup>2</sup> kit, which includes the assembly manual and toolbox
 * An Android smartphone or tablet
 * An M3 hex head screwdriver (optional.
-An M3 hex Allen key is provided in the toolbox within the Smorphi mini/Smorphi <sup>2</sup> kit)
+An M3 hex Allen key is provided in the toolbox within the Smorphi mini / Smorphi <sup>2</sup> kit)

 ## Objectives of exercise:
-1. Assemble your Smorphi mini/Smorphi <sup>2</sup>
+1. Assemble your Smorphi mini / Smorphi <sup>2</sup>
-2. Set up your Smorphi mini/Smorphi <sup>2</sup> for teleoperation
+2. Set up your Smorphi mini / Smorphi <sup>2</sup> for teleoperation
 3. Learn about the different basic components that makes up a robot
 4. Have fun!